Hi! Do you know that it was not an accident that you found me here?

 I finally said okay.

-She didn’t want to be there, but there was a crack in her heart that was listening.
+But there was a tiny crack in her heart-armor that allowed her deepest self to listen.
 I sensed it.

 Here was the double whammy.
 She had stopped relating to others and stopped caring about herself.
-She just didn’t care.
+No boys, drugs or alcohol were involved.

 I was their last chance, the mother said.
 Her daughter was sinking quickly.